 Also some works of art on the ceiling of the cathedral are grandiose.

 The Baptistery of Siena is not a separate building like the Baptistery of Florence or the Baptistery of Pisa, but part of the Cathedral.
 Today, however, visitors only enter the Baptistery from the outside (rear entrance of the cathedral).
 It is a baptistery, in former times children were not allowed to enter the church without being baptized.
 So they first had to be baptized in a baptistery.

 Also take a look at the cathedral museum of Siena.
-Everything is included in one ticket, also the Kyrpta under the cathedral church of Siena, which was discovered only a few years ago, can be seen.
-The cathedral museum is opposite the cathedral (easy to find), one gets into the Kyrpta from the side of the cathedral.
+Everything is included in one ticket, also the krypta under the cathedral church of Siena, which was discovered only a few years ago, can be seen.
+The cathedral museum is opposite the cathedral (easy to find), you get into the krypta from the side of the cathedral.
 All these things are included in the entrance ticket.

 The so-called Facciatone is also included in the admission price of the cathedral ticket.
 It is a vantage point on a kind of high balcony opposite the cathedral.
-One has to go up a long staircase.
+You have to go up a long staircase.